Internet Haganah

-Internet Haganah is a "global intelligence network dedicated to confronting Internet activities by Islamists and their supporters, enablers and apologists."
+Internet Haganah was a "global intelligence network dedicated to confronting Internet activities by Islamists and their supporters, enablers and apologists."

-Internet Haganah also is an activist organization which attempts to convince businesses not to provide web-based services to such groups, and collects intelligence to store and pass on to government organizations.
+Internet Haganah also was an activist organization which attempts to convince businesses not to provide web-based services to such groups, and collects intelligence to store and pass on to government organizations.
 It was formed by Aaron Weisburd, an American computer programmer from Illinois, in 2002, and became part of a collection of private anti-terrorist web monitoring companies, including "Terrorism Research Center", "Search for International Terrorist Entities Institute", and "Northeast Intelligence Network".
-Weisburd is the only full-time employee of Internet Haganah, which is run primarily from his home office, with the help of many online associates.
+Weisburd was the only full-time employee of Internet Haganah, which was run primarily from his home office, with the help of many online associates.

 The organization

 Haganah is a Hebrew word meaning 'defense'.
 Haganah is also the name of the early Zionist militia originally formed to defend Jewish settlers in British Mandate Palestine, and which evolved into what is now the Israel Defense Forces.

 There are two main parts to Internet Haganah: